hww/XiKeyboard/README.md

 This keyboard and menu system has designed for functionality and better keyboard support.
 It is better to use for complex projects with hundreds of shortcuts.

-The other alternative is my simple menu _XiDebugMenu_.
-This project designed for simplicity and low memory footprint.
+The other alternative is my simple menu [XiDebugMenu](https://github.com/hww/XiDebugMenu) designed for simplicity and low memory footprint.

 If you need more than _XiDebugMenu_ but less than _XiKeyboard_ then consider to use the advanced version [extDebug](https://github.com/Iam1337/extDebug).
-It has much more features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).
+It has much ballanced number of features and I believe you will have a professional support from autor [Iam1337](https://github.com/Iam1337).

 ## Terms